RanchoGoose/MorphoSeg/README.md

 pip install -r requirements.txt
 ```

-### 2. Prepare pretrained model and data
+### 2. Prepare pretrained model

-To train your own model from zero please down the Google ViT pre-trained models
+To train your own model from zero please download the Google ViT pre-trained models
 * [Get models in this link](https://console.cloud.google.com/storage/vit_models/): R50-ViT-B_16, ViT-B_16, ViT-L_16...
 or run the following commands replacing the {MODEL_NAME} to one of the R50-ViT-B_16, ViT-B_16, ViT-L_16..
 ```bash